Team3309/Summer-Camp-BB8/README.md

 5. Apply hot glue to those magnets, then **quickly**, before the glue cools, place the head as straight as possible, facing forward

+6. Once the magnets on the head are securely in place, glue another one in between the two in the front of the head
+    - This is to trigger the reed switch when the head is in place

-2. After the glue has fully cooled, place small squares of PTFE tape on each exposed magnet
+7. After the glue has fully cooled, place small squares of PTFE tape on each exposed magnet

 ## Step 5: Flash ESP32 board